kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ```

 ## Lab Section 2 - DNA Center Discovery
-As you may recall in order to land on DNA Center though the device needs help in finding it.
+As you may recall, for a device to discover DNA Center, the device uses a discovery method to help it find DNA Center.

 The PnP components are as follows:

 ![json](../../images/pnp-workflows.png?raw=true "Import JSON")

-There are 3 automated methods to make that occur:
+There are three automated methods to make that occur:

-1. **DHCP with option 43** - ***requires the DHCP server offer a PnP string via option 43***
+1. **DHCP with option 43** - ***requires the DHCP server to offer a PnP string via option 43***
-2. **DNS lookup** - ***requires the DHCP server offer a domain suffix and a name server to resolve the **pnpserver** address***
+2. **DNS lookup** - ***requires the DHCP server to offer a domain suffix and a name server to resolve the **pnpserver** address***
-3. **Cloud re-direction via https://devicehelper.cisco.com/device-helper** - ***requires the DHCP server offer a name server to make DNS resolutions***
+3. **Cloud re-direction via https://devicehelper.cisco.com/device-helper** - ***requires the DHCP server to offer a name server to make DNS resolutions***

 ### Step 2.1 - ***DNA Center Discovery***
 Please choose one of the following subsections as the discovery method.

 #### Step 2.1a - ***Option 43 with IOS DHCP Configuration***
-If using the IOS DHCP Server and the Option 43 discovery method is desired then paste the following configuration:
+If using the IOS DHCP Server and the Option 43 discovery method is desired, then paste the following configuration:

 ```
 !